MRYingLEE/DeepTime-Deep-Learning-Framework-for-Time-Series-Forecasting/README.md

 I will use ExampleGen, a TFX Pipeline component, to ingest data.

 ```
 The ExampleGen TFX Pipeline component ingests data into TFX pipelines.
-It consumes external files/services to generate Examples
+It consumes external files/services to
-which will be read by other TFX components.
-It also provides consistent and configurable partition,
+generate Examples which will be read by other TFX components.
+It also provides consistent and configurable
-and shuffles the dataset for ML best practice.
+partition, and shuffles the dataset for ML best practice.

 Consumes: Data from external data sources such as CSV, TFRecord, Avro, Parquet and BigQuery.
 Emits: tf.Example records, tf.SequenceExample records, or proto format, depending on the payload format.
 ```

+In conclusion, I will use TFX as the underlying platform and Informer as the default model.

 # A quick demo